taz-ali/taz-ali.github.io/README.md

 `Feb 2020`  First COVID lockdown in effect globally

-`Sep 2008`  Fannie and Freddie bailed out by the US government
+`Sep 2008`  Fannie and Freddie bailed out by the US government.
-            Bank of America offers to buy Merrill Lynch for $50bn Lehman Brothers files for the largest bankruptcy in history ($639bn) Fed forced to bailout AIG with $85bn
+            Bank of America offers to buy Merrill Lynch for $50bn.
+            Lehman Brothers files for the largest bankruptcy in history ($639bn).
+            Fed forced to bailout AIG with $85bn.
-            Short selling on all financial stocks banned
+            Short selling on all financial stocks banned.

 `Jul 2008`  Fannie and Freddie short selling ban

 `Apr 2008`  IMF predicts potential losses in the trillions of dollars

-`Mar 2008`  Fed announces $200bn of Treasuries to prop the MBS market
+`Mar 2008`  Fed announces $200bn of Treasuries to prop the MBS market.
-            Bear Stearns is bought by JP Morgan for $240m
+            Bear Stearns is bought by JP Morgan for $240m.

-`Feb 2008`  Northern Rock is taken over by the UK government after two failed takeover offers
+`Feb 2008`  Northern Rock is taken over by the UK government after two failed takeover offers.
-            US home sales fall to a 10 year low, Bush signs economic stimulus act
+            US home sales fall to a 10 year low, Bush signs economic stimulus act.

 `Jan 2008`  Fed slashes rates by 75 bps to 3.5 then again to 3